Affiliate disclosure: This guide contains Viator links. If you book through them we earn a small commission at no extra cost to you.

 Abuko Nature Reserve

-The closest birding site to the tourist strip — 20 minutes south of Kololi.
-A patch of riparian forest, dry woodland and a pond system holds remarkable diversity in a small area.
-Target species: Pel's fishing owl (reliable, roosts by the main pond), violet turaco, long-tailed glossy starling, grey-headed bush shrike, red-bellied paradise flycatcher, Nile monitor lizard, western red colobus monkey, green vervet.
+The closest site to the strip — 20 minutes south of Kololi.
+Riparian forest, dry woodland and a pond system pack remarkable diversity into a small area.
+Target species: Pel's fishing owl (reliable, roosts by the main pond), violet turaco, long-tailed glossy starling, grey-headed bush shrike, red-bellied paradise flycatcher, Nile monitor lizard, western red colobus, green vervet.

-Entrance fee: D150 adult [VERIFY: 2026 pricing].
+Entrance fee: D150 adult.
 Open 08.00–18.00.
-Guides available at the entrance; using one doubles your species count.
-Half-day is sufficient.
+Guides at the entrance roughly double your species count.
+A half-day is enough.
 See our full Abuko Nature Reserve guide.

 Kotu Creek

-Immediately north of the Kotu tourist beach, this 30-minute walk produces kingfisher spectacle: giant kingfisher, malachite kingfisher, pied kingfisher and shining blue kingfisher are all realistic in a single morning.
-Also: hamerkop, various herons, African fish eagle, yellow-crowned gonolek, various warblers.
+Just north of Kotu beach, this 30-minute walk is a kingfisher show: giant, malachite, pied and shining blue kingfisher are all realistic in one morning.
+Also hamerkop, various herons, African fish eagle, yellow-crowned gonolek, various warblers.

-Best 06.30–09.00 on the south bank path.
-Local guides at the creek entrance charge D200–400.
-One of the most accessible intense birding experiences in Africa.
+Best 06.30–09.00 on the south-bank path.
+Guides at the creek entrance charge D200–400.
+One of the most accessible intense birding mornings in Africa.

 Bijilo Forest Park

-A coastal forest immediately south of Kololi hotels.
-Walking trails through lowland forest, beach edge and scrub.
+Coastal forest just south of the Kololi hotels — trails through lowland forest, beach edge and scrub.
 Target species: western red colobus (habituated, reliable), green monkey, buff-fronted quail-dove, African wood owl, northern puffback, simple greenbul, common bulbul, various weavers.

-Entrance fee: D100 [VERIFY].
+Entrance fee: D100.
 Guided walks available.
 Two hours covers the main trails.

 Tanji Bird Reserve

-South of the Tanji fishing village, a lagoon and estuarine complex that is one of the best wader and seabird sites in West Africa during migration (October–November, February–March).
+South of Tanji fishing village, a lagoon and estuary complex — one of the best wader and seabird sites in West Africa during migration (October–November, February–March).
 Target species: Caspian tern, royal tern, various sandpipers and plovers, grey heron, purple heron, grey plover, common redshank, whimbrel, and sometimes flamingo.
-The beach at Tanji is also excellent for Brown noddy and Sandwich tern.
+The beach is also good for brown noddy and Sandwich tern.

-Best visited at high tide when waders are pushed to the lagoon edge.
+Best at high tide, when the waders push to the lagoon edge.

 Pirang Forest

-A patch of riparian forest 35 km from the coast that holds species absent from the tourist-zone sites.
+Riparian forest 35 km from the coast, with species you won't get in the tourist zone.
 Target species: red-throated bee-eater (colonial nester), African pygmy kingfisher, Senegal parrot, lavender waxbill, bush petronia, various sunbirds.
-Best combined with a Tendaba day trip.
+Best paired with a Tendaba day trip.

 River Gambia National Park (Baboon Islands)

-Six hours upcountry by road, the Baboon Islands (now formally the River Gambia National Park) hold habituated chimpanzees, hippos, and extraordinary riverside forest birding.
-The islands themselves are off-limits to protect the chimps; boat trips on the river produce crocodile, monitor lizard, and an extraordinary raptor list.
+Six hours upcountry by road, the Baboon Islands (now the River Gambia National Park) hold habituated chimpanzees, hippos and superb riverside forest birding.
+The islands themselves are off-limits to protect the chimps; boat trips on the river produce crocodile, monitor lizard and an excellent raptor list.

-Best combined with a stay at Tendaba Camp or River Gambia camps.
+Best combined with Tendaba Camp or the River Gambia camps.
 Full-day excursion or overnight from the coast.

 Tendaba and the Bao Bolong Wetlands

 Three hours upcountry.
-The Bao Bolong is a tidal creek system that provides some of the most productive waterbird birding in the country.
+The Bao Bolong is a tidal creek system with some of the most productive waterbird birding in the country.
 Target species: African open-billed stork, pink-backed pelican, various herons and egrets, jacana, giant kingfisher, various waders.
 Tendaba Camp is the standard overnight base.

 Target species — The Gambia firsts

-For a first-time African birder, these are the species that generate the strongest reactions:
+For a first-time African birder, these are the ones that get the strongest reactions:

 Local guides — Malick Suso and others

-Malick Suso is the best-known birding guide in The Gambia and internationally recognised for his expertise and patience.
-Based near Bakau, Malick has guided professional ornithologists, film crews and beginner birders with equal skill for over 25 years.
-He knows the call of every species likely to be encountered and can find Pel's fishing owl reliably at Abuko.
+Malick Suso is the best-known birding guide in The Gambia, internationally recognised for his expertise and patience.
+Based near Bakau, he's guided professional ornithologists, film crews and first-time birders with equal skill for over 25 years — he knows the call of every species you're likely to meet, and finds Pel's fishing owl reliably at Abuko.

-Booking in advance is essential — Malick works heavily booked through peak season.
-Contact through established birding tour operators or your hotel.
-[VERIFY: current contact/booking arrangements]
+Book well ahead — he's heavily booked through peak season.
+Contact through established birding operators or your hotel.

-Other recommended guides operate at Kotu Creek (ask at the creek entrance), Bijilo (park guides), and Abuko (entrance guides).
-All are worth engaging — the price difference between going alone and having a guide is small (D200–500) and the species difference is significant.
+Other good guides work at Kotu Creek (ask at the entrance), Bijilo (park guides) and Abuko (entrance guides).
+All are worth engaging — the price gap between going alone and having a guide is small (D200–500), the species gap is not.

 When to go